edgio-docs/edgio-docs/guides/deploying.md

 - Your project is hosted on GitHub
 - You have a Jenkins environment configured with Docker and to receive GitHub `push` events
 - You have created environments called "staging" and "production"
-- You have created a deploy key for your site and added it as an environment variable in your Jenkins configuration called "xdn_deploy_token".
+- You have created a deploy key for your site and added it as an environment variable in your Jenkins configuration called "layer0_deploy_token".

 ```groovy
 // Add this file to your project at ./Jenkinsfile